Hand injuries cost over $2,000 on average. If reading our newsletter helps you prevent even one injury, isn't that worth it?

 You can unsubscribe at any time

 No thanks, I don't want to prevent hand injuries.

-You already know that 70 percent of workers who experienced hand injuries were not wearing gloves and that the other 30 percent were wearing the wrong type of glove.
+Did you know that 70 percent of workers who experienced hand injuries were not wearing gloves?
+Or that the other 30 percent were wearing the wrong type of glove.

 According to our sales team, cut-resistant gloves are one of the most confusing topics when it comes to hand protection.
 To set the record straight this blog focuses on misconceptions about cut-resistant gloves.